knryuu/pawnplus-bcrypt-next/README.md

 # [PawnPlus](https://github.com/IS4Code/PawnPlus) Bcrypt NEXT
-PawnPlus bcrypt NEXT with some improvement based on [samp_bcrypt plugin](https://github.com/Sreyas-Sreelal/samp-bcrypt).
+PawnPlus bcrypt NEXT with some improvement based on [samp_bcrypt plugin](https://github.com/Sreyas-Sreelal/samp-bcrypt) only.

 Unlike the other versions, this one keeps everything simple and neat.
-Only 138 lines of code to implement it.
+Only less than 200 lines of code to implement it.

 > [!WARNING]
 > Only works with open.mp version, feel free to contribute if you want this to available for SA:MP.